SCRITTI DI LEONARDO

 To go to CF's Principal Works page, CLICK HERE.
 More links are below.

 SCRITTI DI LEONARDO ("Writings of Leonardo") marked the end of a chapter in my compositional development; after SCRITTI, many features of my music changed.
-A composer's training has always caused a bias toward the musical element of pitch, but beginning about four years prior to the SCRITTI the element of rhythm tended to become increasingly more important in my creative process.
-More and more I discover that the pitches do just as I want them to when I allow them to be pushed around on the page by rhythm.
+A composer's proper training has always caused a bias toward the musical element of pitch, but beginning about four years prior to the SCRITTI the element of rhythm tended to become increasingly more important in my creative process.
+More and more I discover that the pitches do just as I want them to when I allow invention to be designed by proximate rhythm at the service of the larger rhythm of the form.
 In the SCRITTI there are both (very relaxed, and not "twelve-tone") serial procedures applied to pitch and an all-encompasing rhythmic design affecting form, phrasing, tempi, etc. A creative tension between these often results in rather demanding vocal lines.
 But, though difficult, the lines are in fact "vocal," and I attribute this in part to Leonardo's dark Italian prose, which I find more effusively musical than the lyrics of many poets, and in part to my interest in the vocal lines of American musical theater.
 I hear this latter influence especially in my use of melodic thirds and sixths.
 The resulting listening experience is, I think, a rare one: Italian text-setting that is vocal yet unquestionably Expressionistic.

 The formal plan of the SCRITTI is, I like think, blissfully complex, with different strata for each section of the ensemble.
 It may be thought of as in "Treatise Form," since an incipit of the first phrase of each section appears, in proper sequential order, in the Introduction, which thus acts as a kind of "table of contents" of the musical ideas of the piece.
 This idea was suggested by the quotation of Leonardo's "Treatise on Painting," and by the text appearing at the beginning of the work, "Pensa bene al fine," "Think well about the end."
 I make no apology for attempting "philosophy in music" in this way; indeed, most of my pieces employ some sort or other of this type of reasoning in thematic use.
 This is most evident to the ear in my music theater piece, A MIRACLE OF RARE DEVICE.